Counting partitions by genus. I. Genus 0 to 2: Introduction

-Obviously $\sum_g C^{(g)}_{n,[\alpha]}=c_{n,[\alpha]}$, the coefficient in (\ref{sumovergenus}), thus for $\epsilon=1$, we recover the usual expansion (\ref{defcumul}), whereas for $\epsilon=0$, we have an expansion on {\it non crossing} (or free, or planar) cumulants.
+Obviously for $\epsilon=1$, we recover the usual expansion (\ref{defcumul}), whereas for $\epsilon=0$, we have an expansion on {\it non crossing} (or free, or planar) cumulants.
 Thus (\ref{cumuleps}) provides an interpolation between the usual cumulant expansion and that on non crossing ones.

-In this paper, we try to determine the numbers $ C^{(g)}_{n,[\alpha]}$.
-Or alternatively, we strive to find relations between the (ordinary) generating functions (GF) of the $m_n(\Ge)$ and of the \neww{$\k_\ell$}: \bea Z(x, \epsilon)&=& 1+ \sum_{n\ge1} m_n(\epsilon) x^n \\ \nonumber &=& \sum_{g\ge 0} Z^{(g)}(x) \epsilon^g \\ W(x)&=& \neww{\sum_{\ell\ge 1} \kappa_\ell x^\ell }\,. \eea This will be achieved for genus 1 and 2, and the corresponding expressions of $Z^{(g)}(x)$ are given by Theorem 1, (\ref{Zgenus1}), and Theorem 2, (\ref{Z2genus2}). \newa{Extension to higher genera is in principle feasible, if the list of their primitive diagrams is known.}
+\omit{In this paper, we try to determine the numbers $ C^{(g)}_{n,[\alpha]}$.
+Or alternatively, we strive to find relations between the (ordinary) generating functions (GF) of the $m_n(\Ge)$ and of the \neww{$\k_\ell$}: \bea Z(x, \epsilon)&=& 1+ \sum_{n\ge1} m_n(\epsilon) x^n \\ \nonumber &=& \sum_{g\ge 0} Z^{(g)}(x) \epsilon^g \\ W(x)&=& \neww{\sum_{\ell\ge 1} \kappa_\ell x^\ell }\,. \eea This will be achieved for genus 1 and 2, and the corresponding expressions of $Z^{(g)}(x)$ are given by Theorem 1, (\ref{Zgenus1}), and Theorem 2, (\ref{Z2genus2}).
+Extension to higher genera is in principle feasible, if the list of their primitive diagrams is known.}